 How to Best Deal With Begging

-I received an email from an Indian reader who said that he didn't want anyone who's visiting India to even give one rupee to beggars.
+One Indian reader said that he didn't want anyone who's visiting India to even give one rupee to beggars.
 It sounds harsh.
 However, when beggars easily get money by begging, they don't try to work or even want to work.
 Instead, they keep growing in numbers.

 Also, do keep in mind that the beggars can be very deceptive, even the children.
 While they may be all smiles or pleading faces, they could very well be speaking rudely to you in their own language.

 If you really do want to give to beggars, only give 10-20 rupees at a time.
 Only give when you’re leaving a place, not arriving, to prevent being mobbed.
-Try to give to those who perform a service, such as small children who often dance or sing, or those that are elderly or crippled.
+Try to give to those who are elderly or legitimately crippled.
 Especially avoid giving to women with babies because the babies usually aren't theirs.